mattip/c_from_python/README.md

-# pycon2017_cffi
+# Calling C from Python
-CFFI, Ctypes, Cython: the Good, the Bad and the Ugly
+Comparing CFFI, Ctypes, Cython, CPPYY: the Good, the Bad the Powerful and the Unknown

-A lecture I will give at PyCon Israel 2017, June 12
+A comparison of four ways to call from python into a c function.
+I show the advantages and disadvantages of all 4: boilerplate required, maintenance, speed.

+If you read all the way through, there is a suprise at the end.
+No fair peeking.